 As described above, one can install a headless VirtualBox guest machine in Ubuntu Linux.

-Before installing a guest OS on VirtualBox software, the host server must be installed.
+The host server must be installed before installing a guest OS on VirtualBox software.
 Click the link below to learn how to install VirtualBox on Ubuntu Linux.

 Once VirtualBox is installed, you can begin installing a headless guest OS.